 Key functionalities: Jira Core functionalities + features typical of development teams that allow you to work with code.

-Jira Service Desk is a solution dedicated to companies dealing with external clients, as well as to any company that requires the cooperation of IT department employees and administration employees or needs a solution to manage, for example, resources, assets, warehouses, etc., or other fixed assets. (*We have also experience in implementing Jira Service Desk to handle contracts with CRM-related functionalities; the software performs very well in such roles and there are no obstacles to use it this way.
+Jira Service Management is a solution dedicated to companies dealing with external clients, as well as to any company that requires the cooperation of IT department employees and administration employees or needs a solution to manage, for example, resources, assets, warehouses, etc., or other fixed assets. (*We have also experience in implementing Jira Service Management to handle contracts with CRM-related functionalities; the software performs very well in such roles and there are no obstacles to use it this way.
 There are suitable add-ons available on the market to enable such configurations and we will happily tell you all about them — contact us!).
-Jira Service Desk can be described as an advanced helpdesk, which was created according to the best practices found in the ITIL library, which is confirmed by a certificate.
+Jira Service Management can be described as an advanced helpdesk, which was created according to the best practices found in the ITIL library, which is confirmed by a certificate.

 Key functionalities: Jira Core functionalities + measurement and ability to stop SLA (time elapsed from the moment of notification to the time of resolving the problem/request), Customer Portal, ticket queuing, knowledge base integration (which allows the introduction of the “self-service” for customers), incident and problem management, and much more.
 We encourage you to read our texts: